Sideways (Men Without Hats song)

-"Sideways" is the first single by Canadian new wave/synthpop band Men Without Hats from the album of the same name, released in 1991.
+"Sideways" is the first single by Canadian synth-pop band Men Without Hats from the album of the same name, released in 1991.

 History

 In the press release, bandleader Ivan Doroschuk described "Sideways" as being about how there are other ways of looking at things.
 In an interview with The Georgia Straight in July 1991, he also described how "Sideways" was originally an ode to early morning sex.

 The song itself is a hard rock song in E major.

 Music video

 A music video was filmed for "Sideways", showing the band playing the song.